 - BPH is often painful only during urination.

 - Prostatitis can have flu-like symptoms, BPH doesn’t.

 - BPH is more common in men 50 or above, whereas bacterial prostatitis often affects men below 35.

-Sometimes, prostatitis’s inflammation is not caused by an infection (chronic nonbacterial prostatitis).
-Sometimes the prostate may not be inflamed, and sometimes prostatitis doesn’t have any symptoms at all (asymptomatic prostatitis).
+Sometimes, prostatitis’s inflammation is not caused by an underlying infection (chronic nonbacterial prostatitis).
+Sometimes the prostate may not be inflamed at all, but only enlarged.
+And sometimes prostatitis doesn’t have any symptoms at all (asymptomatic prostatitis).